-

-When advertising jobs, you will have to reject the majority of candidates.
+When advertising jobs, you will unfortunately have to reject candidates.
 Yet in the intensive process of recruiting, employers sometimes neglect to inform candidates if they didn’t make it through to the next stage.
-Not hearing an outcome back from a company you’ve taken the time to apply for can often be the most difficult part of applying for jobs, far worse than getting a rejection email.
-However, an accessible rejection email can make a real difference.
+Not hearing an outcome from a company you’ve taken the time to apply to can often be the most difficult part of applying for jobs.
+Providing candidates with a rejection email can make a real difference.

 Rejection can be really hard for candidates, especially if they’ve received a lot of rejections.
-So it’s really important for employers to let candidates know and provide as much information as possible.
+So it’s really important for employers to clearly let candidates know that they’ve been rejected, and provide as much information as possible.

-Here are some of Patchwork Hub’s top tips for writing accessible rejection emails:
+Here are some of Patchwork Hub’s top tips for writing rejection emails:

 There’s nothing worse than a rejection email which is clearly automated and rushed.
 This can leave candidates feeling neglected or unappreciated.
 You should show unsuccessful candidates that you appreciate the time it took them to apply.
-Make sure to thank the candidate and tailor your emails to specific positions.
+Make sure to thank the candidate and tailor your emails to the specific candidate and the position(s) they applied for.

 Be clear about the rejection

 We suggest putting the rejection statement in bold to make it stand out for candidates.
-This doesn’t have to seem mean, but helps the reader to clearly find your decision.
+This helps the reader to quickly find your decision.

 Give some insight into the process